Anti-Christian sentiment: Late modern period

+William Kingdon Clifford was outspoken about Christianity as a drag on progress.
+He was personified by Mr. Saunders in the novel The New Republic by W. H. Mallock in 1878.
+For example, ‘All our doubts on this matter,’ said Mr. Saunders, ‘are simply due to that dense pestiferous fog of crazed sentiment that still hides our view, but which the present generation has sternly set its face to dispel and conquer.
+Science will drain the marshy grounds of the human mind, so that the deadly malaria of Christianity, which has already destroyed two civilisations, shall never be fatal to a third.’

+When British writer Charles Montagu Doughty journeyed around Arabia, the local Bedouins said to him, "Thou wast safe in thine own country, though mightest have continued there; but since thou art come into the land of the Moslemin [Muslims], God has delivered thee into our hands to die—so perish all the Nasara [Christians]!
+And be burned in hell with your father, Sheytan [Satan]."
+Doughty also records how Muslims in Arabia would, while circling around the Kaaba, supplicate Allah to "curse and destroy" the Jews and Christians.

 Many Christians were persecuted and/or killed during the Armenian genocide, Greek genocide, and Assyrian genocide.
 Benny Morris and Dror Ze'evi argue that the Armenian genocide and other contemporaneous persecution of Christians in the Ottoman Empire (Greek genocide, and Assyrian genocide) constitute an extermination campaign, or genocide, carried out by the Ottoman Empire against its Christian subjects.

+The Affair of the Cards was a political scandal which broke out in 1904 in France, during the Third French Republic.
+From 1900 to 1904, the prefectural administrations, the Masonic lodges of the Grand Orient de France and other intelligence networks established data sheets and created a secret surveillance system of all army officers in order to ensure that Christians would be excluded from promotions and advancement in the military hierarchy, and "free-thinking" officers would be promoted instead.

 The Cristero War was a widespread struggle in central and western Mexico in response to the implementation of secularist and anticlerical articles.
 The rebellion was instigated as a response to an executive decree by Mexican President Plutarco Elías Calles to strictly enforce Article 130 of the Constitution, a decision known as Calles Law.
 Calles sought to eliminate the power of the Catholic Church in Mexico, its affiliated organizations and to suppress popular religiosity.
 To help enforce the law, Calles seized Church properties, expelled foreign priests, and closed monasteries, convents, and religious schools.
 Some have characterized Calles as the leader of an atheist state and his program as being one to eradicate religion in Mexico.
 Tomás Garrido Canabal led persecutions against the Church in his state, Tabasco, killing many priests and laymen and driving the remainder underground.